scipion-em/docs/docs/developer/scipion-web-development-setup.rst

 ======================================

 Scipion web requires you to have Scipion installed in the server.
-For that you will need to `install Scipion <https://scipion-em.github.io/docs/docs/scipion-modes/install-from-sources.html>`_.
+For that you will need to install Scipion.
 After this you should have Python, Django and all the modules required to run Scipion web.

 Django scripts need write permission in ``$SCIPION_HOME``